kalxas/rasdaman/doc/main/02_inst-guide.rst

 Interaction between user (i.e., administrator) and the manager takes place through the interactive control front end.

-In the sequel, it is first described how to launch the manager ``ras­mgr``, then ``rascontrol`` commands are detailed.
+In the sequel, it is first described how to launch the manager ``rasmgr``, then ``rascontrol`` commands are detailed.

 Important Security Note